 A second simplified approach to capital budgeting is the accounting rate of return method.
 It is considered to be 'simplified' because it does not use time value of money in evaluating capital investments.
 This capital budgeting method uses net income, not cash flows.

-The accounting rate of return (ARR) method calculates the return generated from the average net income expected for each of the years the proposed capital investment is expected to be used.
-It is much like the rate of return concept you learned in financial accounting, however this return is based on the effect of one proposed asset, while the rate of return in financial accounting was based on the return generated by a company's total assets.
+The accounting rate of return (ARR) method calculates the return generated from the average net income expected for each of the years the proposed capital investment is expected to be used in operations.
+It is much like the rate of return concept you learned in financial accounting, however this return is based on a single proposed asset acquisition, while the rate of return in financial accounting was based on the return generated by a company's total assets.

 The calculation of accounting rate of return is calculated as: